trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Data sheet; the information from the data sheet will later be entered in the collection catalogue.
-(Photo: Filippo Bertoni/MfN.
+(Image: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>